bbresearcher/ZK/NOIR/security_checklist.md

 - [ ] Check public and private variables are correctly indicated
 - [ ] Check any functions for logic errors

-## Besides manual testing and Hardhat/Foundry are there any other testing frameworks.
+## Besides manual testing and Hardhat/Foundry are there any other testing frameworks?
 - [ ] Run any tests provided
 - [ ] Write tests